grafana/loki/docs/sources/get-started/labels/_index.md

 If you are familiar with Prometheus, the term used there is series; however, Prometheus has an additional dimension: metric name.
 Loki simplifies this in that there are no metric names, just labels, and we decided to use streams instead of series.

 {{% admonition type="note" %}}
-Non-indexed labels do not define a stream, but are metadata attached to a log line.
+Structured metadata do not define a stream, but are metadata attached to a log line.
-See [Non-indexed labels]({{< relref "./non-indexed-labels" >}}) for more information.
+See [structured metadata]({{< relref "./structured-metadata" >}}) for more information.
 {{% /admonition %}}

 ## Format